hackaye/activism-framework/README.md

 # Activism Framework

-A collaboratively designed framework for planning activist campaigns. _Started at MozFest 2015._
+A collaboratively developed framework for planning activist campaigns, started at MozFest 2015.
+This project aims to provide a shared resource for anyone approaching the task of planning a new activist campaign.

+__Share your experiences and views of campaigning by opening a pull request or creating an issue on this repository - all contributions welcome!__

 Elements to think about when planning a campaign:
 * [defining the issue](issue.md)